6 quick tips to improve lead database quality

 This blog was originally posted on the Marketo Blog, October 9, 2015: https://blog.marketo.com/2015/10/6-quick-ways-to-improve-lead-database-quality.html

-Here are 6 tips to improve your data by investing just a few hours of your time with data automation technology which can automate the laborious tasks of data cleansing and enrichment:
+Here are six tips to improve your lead database by investing just a few hours of your time with data automation technology which can automate the laborious tasks of data cleansing and enrichment:

 1. De-duplicate records